 Red’s distrust of the pigs — which stems from the fact that they destroyed his home on arrival — has branded him an outcast.
 Later, the pigs ravage the birds’ community and steal their eggs, vindicating Red in the eyes of his neighbors and prompting him to wage a war against their foes.
 So far, so good, right?

-Well, YouTube reviewer LeoPirate (who is not a white nationalist, it should be pointed out) asserted that the film may actually be a metaphor for the current refugee crisis facing Europe, with the pigs as stand-ins for the migrants who, as the political right has been asserting, are villains in disguise.
+Well, YouTube reviewer LeoPirate (who is not a white nationalist) asserted that the film may actually be a metaphor for the current refugee crisis facing Europe, with the pigs as stand-ins for the migrants who, as the political right has been asserting, are villains in disguise.

 LeoPirate took note of several coincidences in the film.
 The villain, for example, is a bearded animal often seen posing in front of explosives and just so happens to be a creature Muslims consider unclean.
 The colors of the three main heroes of the film are black, yellow, and red — the colors of the German flag.
 One character, a heroic bald eagle named Mighty, appears to be a plain reference to America.